• Facebook

 Grilled peaches garnished with raspberries and fresh mint.

 Have you ever tried grilled peaches before?
 If not, you’re totally missing out!
-The peaches develop a sweet, intense flavor when exposed to the high heat of the grill that just can’t be beat.
-Serve your peaches as a side dish, or add a scoop of ice cream for a decadent dessert.
+The natural sweetness of the peaches develops an intense flavor when exposed to the high heat of the grill that just can’t be beat.
+Serve your peaches as a side dish, or add a scoop of ice cream and garnish of mint leaves and berries for a decadent dessert.
+Looking for more summery dessert favorites?
+You can’t go wrong with fair food classics like fried Oreos and fried twinkies!

 Cut peaches in half, then remove the pits.
 Lightly brush the cut sides of the peaches with a little oil.
-Heat a grill to medium, then add the peaches cut side down to the grill.
+Heat a grill to medium, then add the peaches cut side down to the grill grates.
 Cook for a few minutes until the peaches are caramelized and just softened.
-Brush a mixture of honey and cinnamon over the peaches, then serve and enjoy.
+Drizzle a mixture of honey and cinnamon over the peaches, then serve and enjoy.

 Peaches cut in half on a sheet pan.